 - u is the estimation of the true value. - N is the number of measurements.
-If we increase the number of measurements, then that can help.
-But only up to a point. - k is a measurement.
+It looks like increasing N may help, but not really if the difference between the k and u values are big.
+The key is the relationship between k and u. - k is a measurement.
 The closer its value is to u then the smaller the SD. - Remember that k is itself a mean.
-It is the mean of the 100 samples used in each measurement! - So, by increasing the sample size, k will approach the value of u!
+It is the mean of the 100 samples used in each measurement! - So, by increasing the sample size, k will approach the value of u! - When that happens, your confidence interval can get smaller.
+That's good.